 Just depends on how you want your ornament to look. recommend peeling the crayons right onto a piece of paper.
 You’ll see why in the next step.

-3. Open ornament, insert crayon slivers.
+3. Open your clear ornament, insert crayon slivers.

 Open the top of your ornament by removing the pronged silver top.
 Roll paper with crayon slivers inside.

 Roll tight enough to insert one end of the paper into the top of your ornament, creating a funnel.

 Shake crayon slivers into the clear ornament.